mtagius/pwnagotchi-tools/README_OLD.md

 #### This project is ONLY to be used for wifi security education in conjunction with a pwnagotchi.
 Hacking wifi networks you don't own is ILLEGAL and is not endorsed by this project.

+## Usage

+1. Use your pwnagotchi to collect wifi handshakes.
+1. Plug your pwnagotchi into your computer and place the device in manual mode.
+You will see the "MANU" icon on the bottom right of its screen.
+1. Run `get-files-from-pwnagotchi.bat`  This will copy the pcap files off of your device and place them in the `handshakes/pcap` folder.
+1. Run `cd vagrant` to change into the vagrant folder.
+Ensure VirtualBox is running and then, run `vagrant up`.
+This will create a headless Debian VM that will install and run the tools needed to convert pcap files into crackable pmkid/hccapx files.
+If this command gets stuck and shows the error `Timed out while waiting for the machine to boot` then ensure VirtualBox is running and the VM was not paused.
+Run `vagrant destroy -f` and then `vagrant up` to try again.
+1. Once that has finished run `vagrant destroy -f` to delete the VM and run `cd ..` to get back to the root folder.
+1. Run `python generate-hashcat-scripts.py` to generate the bat scripts you will use to run the [custom WPA/WPA2 hashcat attacks](#Password-cracking-techniques) included in this repo.
+1. Run any of the newly created bat scripts found in the `hashcat/scripts` folder.
+There will be one script for each wifi network the pwnagotchi collected crackable data for.
+Depending on your graphics card, the full attack could take about a day to run per wifi network.
+1. Run `python print-final-results.py` to see a printed list of all the wifi networks that have been cracked so far with their SSIDs and passwords.

+* Optionally, at any point run `python get-next-hashcat-script.py` to print some stats of the wifi networks being tracked in `network-cracked-status.json`

 ### Optionally running hashcat on an AWS EC2 P2 instance